cbonoz/fevm22/README.md

 **IPFS**: Record keeping and storage.
 IPFS is used as the backend for the QR code scanning data lookup and enables uploading new images of the cargo at different checkpoints or if the status of the item has changed visibly during transit (ex: item experienced damage).
 Description uploaded are also saved to the contract.

+**WalletConnect**: Serves as the walletconnector for authorizing `DataMarket` contract deploys and enabling users to connect their wallets securely to the the DataMarket application.

-The following contract events are emitted:
+The following contract events are emitted and can be listened to externally.

 `PurchaseCompleted`: When a user completes the purchase on a data set page.
 `PageFlagged`: When a user flags a page as not having legitimate data.